BlandPoet/MembershipInheritTool/README.md

-# MembershipInheritTool
+# Membership Inherit Tool
-Copies membership, description, and other attributes to a new user from target user
+- Copies membership, description, and other attributes to a new user from target user